Silent0Wings/RayCast-Renderer/README.md

 ## Animation Highlights

-These GIFs demonstrate the renderer's ability to animate scenes and generate videos from dynamic geometry and traversal logic.
+These GIFs demonstrate the renderer's ability to animate scenes and generate videos from dynamic geometry and traversal logic, including rotation, scaling, multiple objects, and perspective shifting.

 <table>
   <tr>